But all of it's going to burn

 - The Gehenna Gate in Blue Exorcist contains a bunch of figures and resembles a ball pit.
 Should anyone go into the gate, the figures latch on and drag them down; a fate the protagonist narrowly avoids.

-- This happed to all the Dark Signers in Yu-Gi-Oh!
-5Ds after losing to the Signers, even the ones who didn't deserve it, although it was a subversion in that there was no screaming or flashy display involved; they simply turned to dust.
-Fortunately, all of them except the two Godwin brothers were revived later, given another chance by the Crimson Dragon.
+- This happened to all the Dark Signers in Yu-Gi-Oh!
+5D's after losing to the Signers, even the ones who didn't deserve it, although it was a subversion in that there was no screaming or flashy display involved; they simply turned to dust.

-- In the original "Yu-Gi-Oh!" anime, Yami Bakura does this to Bonz.
-After Bonz loses a Shadow Duel in which the loser would die, Bonz is dragged into the ground by an unknown force.
-The original scene from the manga had Bakura simply kill Bonz, which was a bit more gruesome, although not as severe.
+- In the original Yu-Gi-Oh! anime, Yami Bakura does this to Bonz, Sid, and Zygor.
+After Bonz loses a Shadow Game, Bonz is dragged into the Shadow Realm by an unknown force, along with Sid and Zygor.
+This was Hell in the dub.
+The original scene from the manga had Yami Bakura simply kill Bonz, which was a bit more gruesome, although not as severe.

 - Rare heroic example in Hell Teacher Nube: This is what happened to Minako-sensei after she pulled an Heroic Sacrifice for a young Nube.
 Years later, when Nube finds out about this, he's forced to fuse both her soul and the demon that killed her (Baki) inside one of his hands.

 - The villains in the Tintin story The Broken Ear are dragged off to hell after drowning.
-Notable for being the only depiciton of a bad afterlife in the entire series.
+Notable for being the only depiction of a bad afterlife in the entire series.

 - A more mundane variant in B.P.R.D. in that there's no dimensional transfer, but after Katha-Hem is destroyed Pope is dragged off by the frogs, servants of the Ogdru-Hem.
 When he's next seen he no longer has any desire but to serve them, and may no longer be human.